R. Wayne Parsons

 “A thriving downtown photography cooperative marked its 40th anniversary with an exhibition of photos by its founding members.
 The group’s deep roots are still reflected in its pictures and practices.” —WNYC

-“Soho Photo, a cooperative gallery in its fifth decade, does a service maintaining interest in these historic processes.” —William Meyers, Wall Street Journal (reviewing 2012 Alternative Processes Show)
+“Soho Photo, a cooperative gallery in its fifth decade, does a service maintaining interest in (alternative) processes.” —William Meyers, Wall Street Journal

 You will always find diverse and compelling work.
 We feature new exhibitions every month.
 Scroll down for gallery hours and directions.